samail-islam/100-plus-python-coding-problems-with-solutions/Harder/Advanced-Calculator.md

 # Under development.......
-# 12.6 Unique Calculator
+# 12.6 Advanced Calculator

 ## The task
-Create a simple calculator.
-That will be able to take user input of two numbers and the operation the user wants to perform.
+Create a calculator.
+That will be able to take user input of an math operation and perform it.

-But it would be a little different from other python calculator projects those you usually see.
+But it would be a little advanced from other python calculator projects those you usually see.

-It will take the calculation directly from the user and then perform it, without asking user to choose calculation type( addition, multiplication etc.)
+It will take the calculation directly from the user and then perform it, without asking user to choose operation type( addition, multiplication etc.).

 ## Solution strategy
 Create a bunch of functions to perform add, subtract, multiply, division or modulo.

 Then take the calculation from the user.

-As the calculator can perform only two number's calculations, you can use the built in split() method
+As the calculator can perform only two number's calculations, you can use the built in ``split()`` method to make the input a list containing three elements.

+The input list's first element would be the first number, second element the operator( +,*,/,-,%) and last one the second number.

-Then call the appropriate function based on the operation.
+Then put the numbers in separate variables and call the appropriate function based on the operator.

 Think for a few minutes and try it yourself first.